lepricon8/JavaHome1/README.md

 # javaHome1
-Training programming exercises in Java
+Training programming exercises in Java.
+I have added new text into this file.